VukSDev/HomePage/README.md

 This is a simple home page with a few functionalities.

 Search bar changes it's search engine depending on the command the user gives it.
-Once the commaned is typed, pressing _Space bar_ changes the search engine.
+Once the command is typed, pressing _Space bar_ changes the search engine.

 **Commands**: